For more information contact:

 Discuss the reason for the temporary employment, the hours of work and the hourly rate of pay, the duration of the appointment as adjusted by any current or former temporary employment, the name of the employee’s supervisor, employee benefits, the expected Washington Department of Personnel status at the conclusion of the temporary employment, and the employee’s appeal rights (see BPPM 60.26).
 (WAC 357-19-444)

 Orient the employee to the unit’s safety procedures.
-Use the Safety Orientation Checklist.
+Use the Safety Orientation Checklist in SPPM 2.16.

 Providing Written Orientation Information